Patient education: Prostate cancer treatment; stage I to III cancer (Beyond the Basics)

 A prostate cancer's stage is based upon:

-- Possible spread of the cancer to the nearby lymph nodes
+●The likelihood that the cancer has spread to the nearby lymph nodes

 In addition, the PSA (prostate-specific antigen) level and the Gleason grade are used to gauge how aggressive the tumor is and what treatment options are available.

 In general, lower-stage cancers are less aggressive and less likely to come back after treatment compared with higher-stage cancers.
-Stage I and II prostate cancer are referred to as localized prostate cancer, stage III is locally advanced, and stage IV is referred to as advanced or metastatic prostate cancer.
+Stage I and II prostate cancer are referred to as localized prostate cancer, stage III as locally advanced prostate cancer, and stage IV as advanced or metastatic prostate cancer.

-Further testing — Other tests, such as MRI, ultrasound, or bone scan, may be done before treatment begins to determine whether the cancer has spread beyond the prostate.
+Further testing — Other imaging tests, such as magnetic resonance imaging (MRI), ultrasound, or bone scan, may be done before treatment begins to determine whether the cancer has spread beyond the prostate.
+Newer tests, such as a scan based upon the PSMA (prostate-specific membrane antigen), are becoming available and may have a role in determining whether the cancer has spread.

 STAGE I TO II (LOCALIZED) PROSTATE CANCER TREATMENT